Contact Us or call (800) 518-2290

 Driveway fabric helps prevent ruts and potholes and greatly reduces the need to replace the majority of the rock surface of your driveway every few years.
 It also helps prolong the life of your asphalt or cement driveway by reducing cracking.

 US 200 is the fabric we recommend for the typical residential driveway application.
 Some unique job site or traffic conditions may require utilizing a heavier stabilization fabric.
 However, US 200 is a COMMERCIAL GRADE construction fabric and has high tensile strength.
-US Fabrics will be happy to assist you with making the proper choice for your product.
+US Fabrics will be happy to assist you with making the proper choice for your project.

 Woven or Nonwoven?